Headaches Neck Pain Relief: A Simple Guide

 Tension doesn't just live in your neck; it often involves your shoulders and upper back, too.
 Shoulder rolls are a great way to loosen up this entire area.
 Inhale as you lift your shoulders up toward your ears, then exhale as you roll them back and down.
 Repeat this 5 times, then reverse the direction, rolling them forward.
 Follow this with shoulder blade squeezes: sit or stand tall and imagine you’re holding a pencil between your shoulder blades.
 Squeeze them together for 5 seconds, then release.
 These simple movements can be done throughout the day to break up stiffness.
 If you're ready to explore more comprehensive solutions, our team is here for all new patients.

-Cat-Cow for Neck and Spine Relief
+Cat-Cow for Gentle Neck and Spine Movement

 This classic yoga pose is a fantastic way to create gentle movement through your entire spine.
 Start on your hands and knees with your wrists under your shoulders and your knees under your hips.
 As you inhale, drop your belly toward the floor, lift your chest, and look forward (Cow Pose).
 As you exhale, round your spine toward the ceiling, tuck your chin to your chest, and press the floor away (Cat Pose).
 Flow between these two movements for 1-2 minutes, linking your breath to the motion.
 This dynamic stretch improves flexibility and releases tension from your lower back all the way up to your neck, promoting better overall spinal alignment, a core principle of our QSM3 technique.